Maintaining a clean and healthy indoor environment is crucial to your well-being since we tend to spend most of our time indoors.

 Some air purifiers have a filter change indicator that lets you know when it’s time to clean or replace these filters.
 In case it is absent, the standard practice is to change the filter every 3-6 months.

-It’s important to note that you can also buy an air purifier with a washable filter.
-This means that you can clean and reuse it for the life of the product without having to pay for a replacement.
+It’s important to note that you can also buy an air purifier with a washable and reusable filter.

 In order to find out if your air purifier’s filter is washable or not, refer to the owner’s manual for routine maintenance procedures.
 In case you have misplaced the manual, consider getting a copy from the manufacturer’s website.